 If using the booking number, you can also include the ticket number.
 For example, 99.3 is the third ticket for booking # 99.
-You can find the booing number above the QR code on attendees' tickets.
+The booking number is above the QR code on attendees’ tickets.

 On your phone, the quickest option is to tap the QR code icon to the right of the search box, then simply point the camera at the QR code on the ticket.

-Tickets can be displayed on the attendee's smartphone or printed.
-If you are having trouble getting the camera to scan the tickets on the attendee's phone, then ask them to increase the brightness of their phone and zoom into the QR code.
+Tickets can be displayed on the attendee’s smartphone or printed.
+If you need help getting the camera to scan the tickets on the attendee’s phone, then ask them to increase the brightness of their phone and zoom into the QR code.
 The QR code is displayed in the left of tickets and looks like this:

 After you scan or select tickets on the search page, the check-in confirmation page displays.

-If you want to print name tags or pick up security tickets, first set up a check-in kiosk with a printer connected to it.
-Then on your smartphone, select that kiosk to print to and select which type of labels you want to print.
-UCare will remember these settings for the next ticket you scan to helps speed up the check-in process.
+If you want to print name tags or pick up security tickets, first set up a Check-in Station with a printer connected to it.
+Then on your smartphone, select that Check-in Station to print to and select which type of labels you want to print.
+UCare will remember these settings for the next ticket you scan to help speed up the check-in process.

 Once you have checked the attendee’s booking, select the tickets you are checking in and tap Check in.